andrewcroome/bird-on-it/README.md

-# Bird On It: Simple decorators for your Rails models
+# _Bird On It_: Simple decorators for your Rails models

 Model need decorating in your Rails view?
-Put a bird on it!
+Put a _Bird On It_!

-## What is Bird On It?
+## What is _Bird On It_?

 _Bird On It_ is a simple way to decorate models in your Rails application.

 Decorators allow you to move view- and presentation-related logic out of your active record models and view helpers and into decorator classes.
 Doing this cleans up your view code and reduces the number of responsibilities your active record objects have.

-Here's how it works:
+Here's how it works.
 Let's say you have a ToteBag model, with colour, size and straps attributes.
-In your view, you want to display a description about whether or not the bag has straps.
+In your view, you want to describe whether or not the bag has straps.
 You also want to add some css classes, depending on what properties the bag has.
 You put the first of these methods on the model, and the second in a helper, like so:

 ```ruby
 # app/models/tote_bag.rb